MetPX/sarracenia/docs/source/How2Guides/UPGRADING.rst

 *CHANGE*: default value of *filename* setting is now *None* instead of 'WHATFN', which reduces compatibility with Sundew, but makes behaviour less surprising when not using/familiar with Sundew.
+This *None* setting is the same as used by v2, so it should improve compatibility with sarracenia v2 configurations.

 3.0.45